FM/AM/LW/SW/Audio Player with Bluetooth & Stereo Speakers

 As I mentioned already, I enjoyed the sound of FM in stereo through the radio’s high-tech 4-speaker system…the H-501 sounds terrific.
 I also listened to SW the first night and with some stronger signals the sound was impressive, sounding like local AM on some of my larger vintage radios.
 I have to admit I fell in love with the sound and feel of this radio.
 I then put the H-501 alongside several other radios including several other Tecsuns, an Eton Elite Field, Elite Executive and the Sangean ATS-909X2 to get a feel for how well it performs and I made some interesting observations.

 AM Reception: When I pitted the H-501 against several other contemporary multiband radios the results were not quite what I expected.
-Comparing many 30 frequencies covering the entire AM broadcast band, midday in a low noise location, I found that each radio sometimes beat the others in terms of extracting clear audio on a given station, generally a measure of the radio’s background noise floor.
+Comparing at least 30 frequencies covering the entire AM broadcast band, midday in a low noise location, I found that each radio sometimes beat the others in terms of extracting clear audio on a given station, generally a measure of the radio’s background noise floor.
 This is the best test of AM sensitivity.
 For extremely weak or trace signals this could be the difference between being able to understand what was being said or not – readability.
 For medium strength signals it is a measure of how much background hiss was beneath the audio.
 Although the radios were very similar on many stations the difference was rather dramatic on a few frequencies although I did note that the H-501 generally was more sensitive than the PL-990 above about 1300 KHz.
 There were variations from station to station on all of the radios which is why quick tests on only a few frequencies might be very misleading.
-The H-501 will rank ** 1/2 on the AM Mega Shootout list which is good performance for a multiband radio although Tecsun’s S-8800 and the new Sangean ATS-909X2 sometimes beat it.
+The H-501 will rank *** on the AM Mega Shootout list which is good performance for a multiband radio although Tecsun’s S-8800 and the new Sangean ATS-909X2 sometimes beat it.
 In many cases though the H-501 is good enough that the limiting factor in your AM reception will be your local noise floor (RFI).